 The measurable objective for chronic lowering of groundwater levels is for groundwater levels to be at or above 2003 levels.
 The minimum threshold for chronic lowering of groundwater levels is for groundwater levels to remain above 2015 conditions to avoid significant and unreasonable conditions.
 The SMC are also designed to avoid impacts related to other sustainability indicators, such as seawater intrusion, depletion of interconnected surface water, and reduction of groundwater in storage.
-SMC for chronic lowering of groundwater levels are summarized in Table 3-4.
+SMC for chronic lowering of groundwater levels are summarized in Table 2-4.

-Sustainable Management Criteria Description Metric Groundwater elevations measured at RMS wells Minimum Threshold Set to 1 foot above 2015 groundwater elevations 2025 Interim Milestone Set to 1 / 4 of the way between 2020 groundwater elevations and the Measurable Objective Measurable Objective Set to 2003 groundwater elevations Undesirable Results More than 15% of RMS wells exceed groundwater elevation minimum thresholds in any aquifer
+Sustainable Management Criteria Description Metric Groundwater elevations measured at RMS wells Minimum Threshold Set to 1 foot above 2015 groundwater elevations 2025 Interim Milestone Set to 1⁄4 of the way between 2020 groundwater elevations and the Measurable Objective Measurable Objective Set to 2003 groundwater elevations Undesirable Results More than 15% of RMS wells exceed groundwater elevation minimum thresholds in any aquifer

-Table 3-4.
-Summary of Sustainable Management Critera for Chronic Lowering of Groundwater Levels
+Table 2-4 Summar of Sustainable Management Critera for Chronic Lowering of Groundwater Levels y of oustainable management officia for officine Edwering of Orbanawater Edvers

-Figure 3-6 shows the average annual and cumulative change in groundwater levels, with a box to highlight 2018 to 2023.
+Figure 2-6 shows the average annual and cumulative change in groundwater levels, with a box to highlight 2018 to 2023.
 This figure is based on Subbasin-wide average groundwater elevation changes.
 This figure includes groundwater extraction from 1995 to 2023, and the 1995 to 2016 average historical extraction.
 The orange line represents cumulative groundwater level change since 1944, and it is the equivalent of an average hydrograph for the Subbasin (i.e., zero is the amount of groundwater in storage in 1944, and each year the annual change in storage is added to produce the cumulative change in storage).
 The green line represents the annual average change in groundwater level from the previous year (i.e. the 1995 annual change in storage value is based on change in storage from 1994).
 The cumulative change is driven by the groundwater elevations changes that occur in the 180-Foot and 400-Foot Aquifers since most wells are in those aquifers but limited data for the Deep Aquifers is included.
 As more data becomes available for the Deep Aquifers, the plot will be refined accordingly.

 By WY 2019, groundwater levels had rebounded partially from the 2015 drought.
-Groundwater elevations declined again during the 3 consecutive dry years from WYs 2020 to 2022.
+Groundwater elevations declined again during the 3 consecutive dry years from WY 2020 to WY 2022.
 Several winter storms in early 2023 led to above-normal recharge and reduced pumping, contributing to the highest rise in groundwater elevations during the evaluation period.
 However, the rise from the 2023 wet water year is not indicative that there has been a change in the long-term downward trend.

-Figure 3-6.
-Cumulative Change in Groundwater Levels Since 1944 precipitation readily recharges groundwater in unconfined portions of the 180-Foot Aquifer, coastal groundwater elevations confined by the Salinas Valley Aquitard and other shallow clays show a less clear response to annual changes in recharge from precipitation.
+Figure 2-6.
+Cumulative Change in Groundwater Levels Since 1944

+Groundwater elevations respond to climate and extraction differently in each of the Subbasin's principal aquifers depending on depth, confinement, and distance from the coast.
+While precipitation readily recharges groundwater in unconfined portions of the 180-Foot Aquifer, coastal groundwater elevations confined by the Salinas Valley Aquitard and other shallow clays show a less clear response to annual changes in recharge from precipitation.
 In coastal confined aquifers, groundwater levels respond more directly to changes in groundwater extraction than precipitation.
 This is particularly true of the Deep Aquifers.